rodrigodadam/scrum-master-quiz/README.md

 - ### Player Strategy Plan

-The website is designed for the people who would like test the knowledge about SCRUM MASTER also could play with friends.
-It's a great tool for increase the user understanding about the certification test and what he can wait.
-The web-application was build to be ease to use, the Player just need go to [web-site](https://rodrigodadam.github.io/scrum-master-quiz/) and start to play.
-After finish the game or the time is out the player can Try Again, if do not pass or put you Name in the Best Scores History that will be storage on local storage.
+The website is designed for the people who would like to test the knowledge about SCRUM MASTER and also could play with friends.
+It's a great tool for increasing the user's understanding about the certification test and what he can wait for.
+The web-application was built to be easy to use, the Player just needed to go to [web-site](https://rodrigodadam.github.io/scrum-master-quiz/) and start to play.
+After finishing the game or the time is out the player can Try Again, if do not pass or put you Name in the Best Scores History that will be storage on local storage.

 - ### Developer Strategy Plan

-To who would like to biuld a Quiz web-application, this project was build in the way that the Developer User can simple modify the questions on a JSON.file and use all the structure for his own objective.
+To those who would like to build a Quiz web-application, this project was built in the way that the Developer User can simply modify the questions on a JSON.file and use all the structure for his own objective.
 Also the project is structured in a way that is easy to access and understand to make the necessary changes in the Design and in the Game Controllers.

 <div align="right"><a href="#top">🔝</a></div>